mosmeh/primesynth/README.md

 ```

 ## Installation
-Currently primasynth is only for Windows.
+Currently primesynth is only for Windows.

 Visual Studio supporting C++14 or later is required.